torres-alexis/GeneLab_Data_Processing/Proteomics/Workflow_Documentation/NF_Proteomics/README.md

 1. **Analysis Staging Subworkflow**

    - Description:
-     - This subworkflow extracts the metadata parameters (e.g. data_type, sample information) needed for processing from the OSD/GLDS ISA archive and retrieves the raw mass spectrometry files hosted on the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
+     - This subworkflow extracts the metadata information needed for processing from the OSD/GLDS ISA archive and retrieves the raw mass spectrometry files hosted on the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
        > *OSD/GLDS ISA archive*: ISA directory containing Investigation, Study, and Assay (ISA) metadata files for a respective GLDS dataset - the *ISA.zip file is located under 'Files' -> 'Study Metadata Files' for any GeneLab Data Set (GLDS) in the [OSDR](https://osdr.nasa.gov/bio/repo/).

 2. **Proteomics Consensus Pipeline Subworkflow**

    - Description:
      - This subworkflow processes the staged raw data and metadata parameters from the Analysis Staging Subworkflow.
-The workflow automatically selects the appropriate FragPipe sequential tools and configurations based on the runsheet `data_type` column and labeling information, or the workflow mode can be explicitly specified via a workflow configuration file.
-The selected mode determines which of the following pipelines is executed:
+The workflow automatically selects the appropriate FragPipe sequential tools and configurations based on the selection of the Nextflow workflow parameter `fragpipe_workflow`.
+A custom Fragpipe workflow configuration file can also be specified using the `fragpipe_workflow_config` parameter, in addition to using the `fragpipe_workflow` option.
+The `fragpipe_workflow` parameter determines which of the following pipelines is executed:
        - [The GeneLab LFQ-MBR Pipeline](../../Pipeline_GL-DPPD-[LFQ-MBR]_Versions/GL-DPPD-[LFQ-MBR].md) for label-free quantification with match-between-runs
        - [The GeneLab TMT10 Pipeline](../../Pipeline_GL-DPPD-[TMT10]_Versions/GL-DPPD-[TMT10].md) for TMT10-plex labeling
        - [The GeneLab TMT16 Pipeline](../../Pipeline_GL-DPPD-[TMT16]_Versions/GL-DPPD-[TMT16].md) for TMT16-plex labeling